 Can you get the flu vaccine at the same time as other vaccines?

-Yes, you can get your flu shot at the same time as other vaccines.
-Ask your health care provider if you have any questions.
+Yes, you and your children can get your flu shot at the same time as other vaccines.
+Ask your doctor if you have any questions.

 How can I keep my family healthy during flu season?